 Layer Clothing for Temperature Changes

 Not all fabrics are equal when it comes to keeping you warm.
 If it looks like temperatures will be dropping at game time, toss the denim and cotton in favor of a wool or synthetic base layer.
 Top that with a fleece or wool top and fleece pants for leg protection.
 Bring along a wind- and water-resistant jacket and pants if storms are in the forecast and, for extreme cold, don’t forget a fleece or wool hat.
-Retailers that specialize in hiking gear are your best source for clothing that will perform well.
+Retailers that specialize in hiking gear are your best source for clothing that will perform well when you wear them to baseball games and the like when it is cold.

 Whether you’ll be seated or moving around, pack a hooded blanket from Mambe to use as an extra warm outer layer.
 With features like insulating thermal fleece, a heat-reflective lining, and a waterproof shell for maximum protection, you’ll be prepared for any type of weather.